 What made the real difference was to select excellent people and work with great suppliers.
 The ones who know their job and do their job.

-I also understood from the interview that this property mogul thought women put more emotions and passion in business.
+I also understood from the interview that this property mogul thought women put more emotions and passion into a business.
 Comments similar to that haunted me for years.

 Male executives dominate the side of my business where we deal with business transformations; and I heard such comments, not once.